pascal-canuel/hacdias.com/content/words/intermittent-threads.markdown

 ---
-type:           words
+type:           post
-title:          "Intermittent Wires"
+title:          "Intermittent Threads"
 date:           2015-11-14 13:45:00+00:00
 description:    "I was there.
 I turn my head to the left and I see a bullet coming in my direction.
 The clock stops.
 I stop.
 I see myself doing nothing. "
+color: "rgb(28, 101, 63)"
+image: "threads"
 categories:
-- English
+- Words
 tags:
 - Reflexion
 - Death